 Common Reasons Your Car Battery Keeps Dying

 Without a healthy battery, your car is not going anywhere.
-Just like your complex body, your vehicle is a sophisticated universe of parts and mechanisms, and there are many reasons as to why your battery might be drained.
+Just like your complex body, your vehicle is a sophisticated universe of parts and mechanisms, and there are many reasons why your battery might be drained.

-While those jumper cables might be a quick fix, a dead or unhealthy car battery is annoying, and spells troublesome and expensive repair or replacement.
+While those jumper cables might be a quick fix, a dead or unhealthy car battery is annoying and spells troublesome and expensive repair or replacement.
 But it can also be avoided, with proper maintenance, and given that you know why your car battery keeps dying.

 The battery is a critical component.
 To maximize its lifespan and functionality and to ensure a hassle-free driving experience, you need to make sure your car battery is properly charged.
 When you have a weak battery, the charging system (that is the alternator) and the starter motor will draw excessive voltage to compensate for the lack of battery power, thus they will be overworked and over time can malfunction.